srirajk/watchlists-extraction/DataArchReferenceFramework.md

 - Lack of lineage tracking for auditing & compliance.

 <h4 style="color: #2c3e50; font-size: 20px; font-weight: bold; margin-top: 20px;">
-1. Business vs Technical Catalogs:
+4.3.1 Business vs Technical Catalogs
 </h4>

 Metadata governance discussions often mixed Business catalogs with Technical Metadata Catalogs.
 However, in Lakehouse architecture, Business Catalogs are more relevant within the Data Mesh paradigm, where self-service Data products and domain ownership are key (more will be discussed in the Data Products/Data Mesh section).